 - They claim they can expedite your file if you send them more money.
 Once you pay the money, there is no way to actually speak to a person at the organization.
 And as a matter of law, there is no fast track system offered by the government.

 - The advice and information you receive appear to be form letters that have not been customized to address your specific situation.

 Do you need a lawyer to help you with your application?

 As the Parole Board says, there is no need to hire someone to help you with your application.
 They portray it as a simple process and warn against those who suggest it could be complex.
-Yet, in recent years the application process for non-cannabis cases has become more stringent, with a higher standard to meet.
+Yet, in recent years the application process (for non-cannabis cases anyway) has become more stringent, with a higher standard to meet.

-I have seen that for some cases it is complex and putting forward the most persuasive application is not always achievable without expert help.
+The truth is that for some cases it is complex and putting forward the most persuasive application is not always achievable without expert help.
 Against all odds, my clients have had successful applications because of the added value I was able to provide in assisting them.
 I have obtained pardons and record suspensions for clients in surprising situations, including when they had lengthy records.
 Many came to me only after an earlier attempt had failed or stalled.
 Some needed help obtaining missing documents or specific police reports, or benefited from direction with regard to additional materials (I have a special guide I wrote for clients on this).